maheshsabnis/harbingerreact/README.md

 # Date 08-May-2021

 1. Integrate the Redux with Routing so that, the data from the Store will be used for Update and Delete COmponents.
 Means the Parameterized Route will query to the store to look for the data and load it in view for Update and Delete.
 Once the Update and Delete is successful after the REST call, then the store must be updated accodingly

+# Date 15-May-2021
+1. Write a test on the React Component which will show /hide the div tag based on the button click